jara001/f1tenth-rules/rules_v3.md

     - **Automatic**: Starting signal is transmitted directly into the car.
         - _Felix: You can copy that part from the corresponding section in the T2V module blog post (and read it again...)_
     - **Mixed**: Each competing team may select its starting method.

+- The race start has one guaranteed signal: "Go".
+Competition rules may add other signals.
+    - _Note: Use this as a "template" for automatic start up.
+Then merge it._
+    - Usage of other signals (such as "Ready" and "Set") much be specified in the competition rules.
+    - Countdowns between the signals may differ for every start.

 - The race is stopped (paused) by, e.g.:
     - Raising a red flag.